naujoel/Naujoel/content/en/authors/admin/_index.md

 - Visitors
 ---

 In June 1981, my father told me "You have already studied quite a bit, now to work", I was 13 years old, I was studying 8th EGB and I had been pending for September: mathematics, language and religion.
 I didn't show up for recovery and I couldn't get the Primary School Graduate.
 At 21 my father died and I had to take care of the family business.
 At 28, I realized that if I didn't change anything, it would still be what it was forever, so I took the risk and left the business and started studying.
 The first thing I did was to obtain the Primary School Graduate at the Almansa Adult School.
-Today I am an Engineer and Lawyer, and I can say that this was the best decision of my life.
+Today I am an Engineer and Lawyer, and I can say that this was an extremely wise decision.